fattyageboy/berthcare/design-documentation/features/visit-verification/README.md

 # Feature: Electronic Visit Verification

 **Priority:** P1 - Required for Compliance
-**User Story:** As a supervisor, I want automated verification of visit times and locations, so that I can ensure compliance and accurate billing.
+**User Story:** As a coordinator, I want automated verification of visit times and locations, so that I can ensure compliance and accurate billing.

 ---